-- 'Inpatient, outpatient and follow up by a neurologist. - 'Diagnostic imaging by means of MRI. - 'Diagnostic means by means of ultrasound of the heart (= echocardiography = TTE) - 'Inpatient, outpatient and follow up by a urologist. - 'Inpatient, outpatient and follow up by a physical therapist. - 'Medical devices: wheelchair.'133 - 16.1.2 Information found on MedCOI indicated that medication to treat neurological conditions were available at the following facility:
+- 'Diagnostic imaging by means of MRI. - 'Diagnostic means by means of ultrasound of the heart (= echocardiography = TTE) - 'Inpatient, outpatient and follow up by a urologist. - 'Inpatient, outpatient and follow up by a physical therapist. - 'Medical devices: wheelchair.'119 - 18.1.2 Information on the MedCOI database indicated that medication to treat neurological conditions was available, for example at the following facility: